40+ Interesting Facts About France

 - The statue of liberty in New York (USA) is a gift from France to the USA.
 It is known as a symbol of friendship between two nations.
 (Source)

-ever reigning monarch was the French.
+- The shortest-ever reigning monarch was the French.
 King Louis XIX could remain the French emperor for just 20 minutes in 1830.
 (Source)

 Louis XIX was the shortest reigning monarch in history